-In the Elemental Holding Capital Group (hereinafter also referred to as the "Organization"), in connection with the general rules entered under the Code of Ethics, this Anti-Corruption Policy creates and implements standards and rules regarding activities that may lead to corrupt practices, describes how we should interpret specific business situations, gift accepting process and guidelines on the principles of due conduct.
+In the Elemental Capital Group, in connection with the general rules entered under the Code of Ethics, this Anti-Corruption Policy creates and implements standards and rules regarding activities that may lead to corrupt practices, describes how certain business situations should be interpreted, gift accepting process and guidelines on the principles of due conduct.
 This Anti-Corruption Policy applies to all companies from the Organization, with such preservation that some modifications in specific legal jurisdictions are allowed, in particular, if the locally applicable laws contain stricter rules of conduct than those set out in this Anti-Corruption Policy.

-This Anti-Corruption Policy together with the Annexes (hereinafter "Policy") is a set of principles binding in our Organization connected with corruption risk management in various areas of activity, both in internal and external relations.
-It is communicated to employees, contractors, and all entities from the business and social environment of the Elemental Holding Capital Group.
+This Anti-Corruption Policy along with the Annexes (hereinafter "Policy") is a set of principles binding in our Organization connected with corruption risk management in various areas of activity, both in internal and external relations.
+It is communicated to employees, contractors, and all entities from the business and social environment of the Elemental Capital Group.
 As an Organization, we strive to promote and support initiatives that help understand and apply the principles of this Code of Ethics in everyday work.
 The Anti-Corruption Policy should be read and perceived along with the Code of Ethics and other procedures adopted in the Organization, and any doubts regarding its application should be directed to the Compliance Department.
-According to generally accepted principles applicable in the Elemental Holding Capital Group, all regulations, including this Policy, are subject to mandatory review at least every two years and upon the entry into force of significant amendments to anti-corruption laws or if a revision is needed as a result of a change in or introduction of another specific internal policy/procedure in the Elemental Holding Capital Group, or in the event of any other important reason.
+According to generally accepted principles applicable in the Elemental Capital Group, all regulations, including this Policy, are subject to mandatory review at least every two years and upon the entry into force of significant amendments to anti-corruption laws or if a revision is needed as a result of a change in or introduction of another specific internal policy/procedure in the Elemental Capital Group, or in the event of any other important reason.